Programs & Initiatives

 Below is a list of many commonly asked questions about adoption.

-Must I be married in order to adopt?
+Must I be married in order to adopt or become a guardian?

-No. Adoptions by single people are on the increase, and some children actually do best with a single parent.
-Married and single adults from any race, ethnicity, gender identity, gender expression and sexual orientation are welcomed as adoptive parents.
+No. Adoptions and guardianships by single people are on the increase, and some children actually do best with a single parent.
+Married and single adults from any race, ethnicity, gender identity, gender expression and sexual orientation are welcomed as parents.

 In Rhode Island you must be over 21 years of age.

-How old are the children available for adoption?
+How old are the children you work with in foster care?

 What about infants?